-I was twelve years old playing with my brother in the bedroom we shared.
+I was twelve years old, playing with my brother in the bedroom we shared.
 My dad walked in on a Saturday afternoon.
-He told us God had called Him into ministry and we would be moving to Texas to plant a church.
+He told us God had called Him into ministry, and we would be moving to Texas to plant a church.
 After he left the room, I whispered in my mind, “Thanks for sharing, but I’m not going anywhere.”
-My brother and I returned to our playing-not having any idea what serving in ministry actually meant.
-I knew I had no desire to leave the comfort of our home and my friends here in Iowa.
+My brother and I returned to our playing-not, having any idea what serving in ministry actually meant.
+I knew I had no desire to leave our home’s comfort and my friends here in Iowa.

 Blessed are all who fear the Lord, who walk in obedience to Him.
-You will eat the fruit of your labor, blessings and prosperity will be yours. -Psals 128:1-2
+You will eat the fruit of your labor, blessings and prosperity will be yours. -Psalms 128:1-2

 In the immediate future of being fired, I enjoyed not having to wake up with the roosters to begin working at 6:30 in the morning.
 However, it was not long before I was longing to do something productive.
 In November of 2014, my baby sister sent me an email.
 In the email, she mentioned how much I always wanted to write.
 She also sent me some links to various blog sites and suggested that I consider creating one myself.

 I was pleasantly surprised!
 The writers of these blogs seemed to be helping people!
 They offered helpful tips, ideas, and even encouragement to their readers.
-I was stunned at the responses and comments that their readers were leaving.
-Thanking them for the help, or sharing similar experiences mentioned in the post.
-I wanted to create a blog to help and encourage people as well.
+I was stunned at the responses and commented that their readers were leaving.
+Thanking them for the help or sharing similar experiences mentioned in the post.
+I wanted to create a blog to help and encourage people, as well.
 God had given me a new purpose!

 Now, I was praying for Him to give me a name for my website.
 Initially, I wanted to incorporate the words “salt and light” for my blog.
-It was my heart’s desire to glorify God with my life and my writing.
+My heart desired to glorify God with my life and my writing.
 Googling salt and light, it was everywhere.
-I said, no thanks-I wanted something unique, so I continued to pray.
+I said, no thanks-I; wanted something unique, so I continued to pray.

 It was the week between Christmas and New Years Day-kinda a sleepy week.
 My radio was on Christian radio.
 I was listening to a poignant message from Chuck Swindoll.
 Then it happened!
 God gave me the title for my blog site, PleasingtothePotter.com.
 It was such a wonderful epiphany.
 The name of my new website represented everything I wanted to do with my life going forward.